-New York Knicks rookie guard Allonzo Trier has spent most of his life facing adversity.
-Trier went undrafted back in the 2018 NBA Draft and it seemed like the only way to reach the NBA was through the G-League.
-Trier signed a two-way contract with the Westchester Knicks on July 3, 2018, to prove that he belonged in the NBA.
+New York Knicks rookie guard Allonzo Trier spent most of his life facing adversity.
+Trier went undrafted in the 2018 NBA Draft and it seemed like the only way to reach the NBA was through the G-League.
+Trier signed a two-way contract with the Westchester Knicks on July 3, 2018, to prove that he belongs in the NBA.

-The 22-year-old has already caught the attention of fans around the NBA for his aggressive play and explosive scoring ability.
+The 22-year-old already caught the attention of fans around the NBA for his aggressive play and explosive scoring ability.
 His play has left Knicks fans encouraged for the undrafted rookie as they may have snagged a diamond in the rough.
-Through 11 games in the season, Trier is currently averaging 11.5 points, 1.1 assists, and 2.6 rebounds and is shooting 49% from the field and 44% from the 3.
+Through 11 games, Trier is averaging 11.5 points, 1.1 assists, and 2.6 rebounds and shooting 49% from the field and 44% from the 3.
 Very impressive numbers from an undrafted rookie.

 “The kid has shown that he is an NBA basketball player,”